Update: In Which Jess Calls Me Names (See Below)

 Update: September 6, 2015

-I am, for the third time, updating the link for the transcript of Jessica's conversation with Cameron.
+I am, for the second time, updating the link for the transcript of Jessica's conversation with Cameron.
 I'm still not clear on what's going on or how this will all shake out, so I'm posting two and hoping at least one will continue to work on into the future.
 Unfortunately, there seems to be a bit of drama associated with all this which should be clear from the text on this version of the transcript.
 It reads in part:

 Note: The interviewer [sic] is from a private conversation between Jessica and Cameron, and was stolen by guruethics who do not act in good faith or credibility to work with after Jessica refused to work with them when finding out that guruethics in fact have no ethics since they stole this material with out [sic] Jessica’s permission or giving her credit.
 It is clear that guruethics does not know what they are talking about, they are not legit and they are doing great harm to people who have suffered from cults. guruethics [sic] and a woo woo so called ‘psychic’ quack who refuses to claim any sort of responsibility for the irrational, delusional, mumbo jumbo she is spreading to fragile minds, [sic] she does not care who she hurts as long as she is the one to have the main scoop on teal as its [sic] her ticket to fame.
 This woman I am talking about is named La Vaughn of celestial reflections/confabulations.
 Her [sic] and guru-no-ethics were so petty and threatened by jessica, Diego and their EOF project that they even made an attempt to discredit them by doing an internet radio interview with sacredradio spreading lies...